Online Reputation Management

 While it’s hard to quantify, our reputation even has monetary value.
 A good reputation means that your brand is worth more.
 According to the Economist, 30% of the value of the S&P 500 comes from brand reputation.

 Think about a big brand like Nike.
 When you see the iconic swoosh, you know the brand represents quality athletic footwear.
 Nike has carefully built this image through decades of advertising and celebrity sponsorships with athletes like Michael Jordan.

-Some of the value of a company like Nike comes not just from their profits, but also the reputation of their brand.
-Whenever Nike puts out a new shoe, consumers know that they can expect the same level of quality that they see with all of Nike’s products.
+Some of the goodwill of a company like Nike not just come from their profits, but also the reputation of the brand.
+Whenever Nike releases a new shoe, consumers are sure that they can expect the same level of quality that they see with all of Nike’s products.

-Of course, reputation management isn’t just a game that only giant companies like Nike can play.
-You don’t need to get Michael Jordan in order to get customers to trust your business.
-Every company can build a solid reputation through the online reputation management.
+Of course, reputation management is not the techniques that only giant companies like Nike can use.
+You don’t need to get Michael Jordan in order to get customers to like your business.
+Any company can build a solid reputation through the online reputation management.

 You don’t need flashy celebrity sponsorships or Superbowl commercials in order to build a strong reputation.
 What you do need is the authentic voice of your current customers.